 So no, it’s totally not normal that the sun rises every morning.
 Every single day is yet another miracle, waiting for you to appreciate it and take advantage of it.
 Live like it!

 What a brilliant book to learn a little about all the core pillars that make up our existence and the universe we live in.
-Should be obligatory reading in all schools!
+A Short History Of Nearly Everything should be obligatory reading in all schools!

 What else can you learn from the blinks?